Dear Grammar Project,

 It was totally unexpected.

-routine and harried pace.
+I always thought they would be annoyed at some foreigner getting lost and interrupting their routine and harried pace.
 But I loved the fact that they smiled when I approached them as I said, “Sumimasen (Excuse me)”.
 As they gave me directions, they looked actually happy to have a surprise conversation --- from well-dressed businessmen reading the daily, to subway attendants signaling the train to leave, to policemen watching the people on the streets, to drugstore clerks, to old ladies punching in for a ticket and to students listening to their mp3’s.
 Most of the people I talked to folded their cell phones or laptops, left their own ticket queues and walked me to the right train platforms.
 And I must tell you, it isn’t a near walk.

 Even elderly ladies who couldn’t speak English happily showed me how to work the ticket machines and showed me which buttons to press.
 I also encountered other foreigners who calmly explained whether I was on or off track.
 I came across this young family whose son took over the conversation and gave me very detailed instructions how to get to the Yurikamone station.
 His parents beamed at him.